Debt payoff calculator

 Why does my payment show as too low?

 If your monthly payment is less than or equal to the estimated monthly interest, the balance may not reduce.
-In that case, the calculator cannot estimate a realistic payoff timeline.
+In that case, the calculator cannot estimate a realistic payoff timeline and will show you the minimum payment needed to start reducing the balance.

 Does the calculator include fees?

-No. Fees, late charges, promotional rates, and lender-specific rules are not included.
+No. Fees, late charges, promotional rates, balance transfers, and lender-specific rules are not included.
 Your real payoff may be different.